Good names are short, meaningful, and unique.

 Fewer syllables are better.
 “Quartz Open” is three syllables.
 Long names almost immediately get turned into an acronym such as IBM for International Business Machines.
 After all, how many times will you write “American Telephone and Telegraph” before it becomes simply AT&T.

 Unique names versus meaningful names.
-Ideally you want your name to be both unique and meaningful.
+Ideally, you want your name to be both unique and meaningful.

-• Business products tend to use words that are meaningful, such as Salesforce and Microsoft
+Business products tend to use words that are meaningful, such as Salesforce and Microsoft

 Get the URL.
 Do a search for the domain.
 And if it’s available, buy it for a year even if you decide to discontinue it later.
 I’ve found that when I return to purchase a domain I’ve searched previously, the domain is frequently unavailable.
-Also check for available handles in relevant social media channels.
+Also check for the availability handles in relevant social media channels.

 The best names are meaningful and unique.
 They should be easy to say, easy to spell, and easy to explain.
 In the end, you’ll likely be using the name for websites and email addresses, so you want people to be able to find you.